0xba1100n/vxfile_extractor/README_EN.md

 # Usage
 Usage:
-    python3 vxfile_extracter.py <bin file path> [--fuzzmode]
+    python3 vxfile_extracter.py <bin file path> [--fuzzymode]

 Options:
     -h, --help      Show help information
-    --fuzzmode      Use fuzzy matching mode to process files
+    --fuzzymode      Use fuzzy matching mode to process files

 Description:
     This tool is used to process bin files.
 By default, it uses exact matching.
-If the --fuzzmode parameter is specified, it will force fuzzy matching.
+If the --fuzzymode parameter is specified, it will force fuzzy matching.

 # Example Output
 The tool will unpack, automatically locate the offset table, extract each file's offset, and restore filenames based on the names in the offset table.